Honda EV Plus

-The Honda EV Plus was the first battery electric vehicle from a major automaker that did not use lead acid batteries.
+The Honda EV Plus was an experimental electric vehicle which was the first battery electric vehicle from a major automaker that did not use lead–acid batteries.
 Roughly 340 EV Plus models were produced and released.
 Production of the EV Plus was discontinued in 1999 after Honda announced the release of its first hybrid electric vehicle, the Honda Insight.

 The EV Plus served to test advanced battery chemistry in an electric car and also met California Air Resources Board requirements for zero-emission vehicles, like the General Motors EV1.
 It also tested the pancake-style motor, electronic control unit, power control unit and the Nickel–metal hydride battery (NiMH) later used in Honda hybrids and developed further in the first Honda FCX Fuel Cell Vehicles, which were rebuilt from returned (decommissioned) EV Plus chassis.

 Development

 Honda began development of an electric vehicle (EV) in April 1988, inspired in part by the General Motors Sunraycer, which won the World Solar Challenge in 1987, and with an intent to meet increasingly stringent future emissions standards.
 The first electric vehicle team at Honda had just four people.
 At the time, Honda was the last automotive company in Japan to start work on electric vehicles.

-Early obstacles were discovered; electric traction motors that were powerful or efficient were too large to fit, energy storage density using existing lead-acid technology was similarly too low, and the time required to recharge was inconvenient.
+Early obstacles were discovered; electric traction motors that were powerful or efficient were too large to fit, energy storage density using existing lead–acid technology was similarly too low, and the time required to recharge was inconvenient.
 Besides the technical challenges, California issued a Zero Emission Vehicle (ZEV) mandate in late 1990, requiring manufacturers to sell 2% of their total sales as ZEVs, starting in 1998.
 With that in mind, Honda devoted approximately 100 employees to begin full-scale EV development early in 1991.

-A first prototype was designed, based on the existing three-door hatchback Civic, retrofitted with commercially-available electric motor and lead-acid batteries, and modified with numerous weight-saving measures, including aluminum body panels and acrylic plastic windows; it was completed in July 1991 and ran without issues.
+A first prototype was designed, based on the existing three-door hatchback Civic, retrofitted with commercially available electric motor and lead–acid batteries, and modified with numerous weight-saving measures, including aluminum body panels and acrylic plastic windows; it was completed in July 1991 and ran without issues.
 Although EV project team members were relieved that it was operable, project leader Junichi Araki was furious: "You call this a car?
 What the heck did you just make?
 Why don't you just dig a hole, and bury it!"
 Over the next two hours, Araki explained his anger: the finished product was a shameful compromise and merely an excuse for Honda's inexperience with EVs.
 "As long as we continue trying a variety of measures in a project, each car we produce must constitute a learning experience that leads to the next step.
 If a car doesn't lead to greater experience, we might as well not build it.
 I was so disappointed that they hadn't put more passion into the project."
 The team refocused their goal "to make a good electric vehicle, with no compromises."